-A member who abstains from voting on any application will document the abstention by signing the appropriate scoring sheet and writing "abstained" on the sheet.
-This sheet will be kept on file along with the scored sheets.
+A member who abstains from voting on any application will document the abstention by clicking on the appropriate selection in the online scoring application.
+All records will be kept on file.

 XII.
 OTHER REQUIREMENTS

 Grant recipients will be required to enter into standard legal agreements with H-GAC to ensure that the approved work program of the project is followed.
 Among other provisions, legal agreements will include the following: